ggulaman/booking-room/README.md

 - ColaBooking.sol, handles the bookings of Cola Booking date.
 Its constructor requieres the date of ColaBooking date in epoch format, and the number of rooms per company.

 Smart Contracts Stack:
-- Solidity, as Smart Contract language.
+- Solidity
-- Hardhat, to deploy the SCs, run a local testnet, handle test cases once they are set up,...
+- Hardhat
-- JS, to implement scrips for SC deployments, run tests when they are ready,...
+- javascript, to implement scrips for SC deployments, run tests when they are ready,...
-- NodeJs, to handle the libraries.
+- nodeJS

 ### [Backend Server](https://github.com/ggulaman/booking-room/tree/master/colabooking-server)
 Contains an API serving the Smart Contract Address of the next Cola Booking Day.

 Server Stack:
-- NodeJs, to handle the libraries.
+- nodeJS
-- NestJs, to create the API.
+- nestJS

 ### [User Interface](https://github.com/ggulaman/booking-room/tree/master/colabooking-ui)
 Serves the UI.

 UI Stack:
-- NodeJs, to handle the libraries.
+- nodeJS
-- reactJS, to create the UI.
+- reactJS
-- materialUI, for the UI components.
+- materialUI

 ### Deployment
 Netlify is used for Automatic Deployment, which connects netlify with this github repo.